digital-sound-antiques/vgm-conv/README.md

 OPTIONS

   -i, --input file          Input VGM file.
-Standard input will be used if not specified.
+Standard input will be used if not
+                            specified.
   -f, --from chip           Specify source chip type.
   -t, --to chip             Specify destination chip type.
   -c, --clock clock         Specify clock in Hz of destination chip.
+The
-The typical clock value will be
+                            typical clock value will be applied if not
-                            applied if not specified.
+                            specified.
   -D, --define name=value   Define converter option variable.
 See below.
   -o, --output file         Output VGM file.
-The standard output is used if not speicified.
-If the given
+The standard output is used if not
-                            file is *.vgz, the output will be compressed.
+                            speicified.
+If the given file is *.vgz, the output
+                            will be compressed.
   --no-gd3                  Remove GD3 tag from output.
-  --voice-table file        Specify the voice table file.
+  --voice-table file        Specify the voice table file in JavaScript.
+  --voiceTable file         (deprecated) Specify the voice table file in
+                            JavaScript.
   -v, --version             Show version.
   -h, --help                Show this help.

 CLOCK CONVERSION

   AVAILABLE CHIPS
   sn76489, ym2612
   ay8910, ym2151, ym2203, ym2608
   ym3812, ym3526, y8950, ymf262
   ym2413

 CHIP CONVERSION